petechd/eq-questionnaire-schemas/style_guide.md

       )
     );
     ```
+- The `isProxy` and `isEmployed` variables are passed to the `question` method.
+- The `question` method calls `questionTitle(isProxy, isEmployed)` to resolve the question title.
+- `questionTitle` returns the appropriate JSON for title.

 - Same rules apply to other blocks, e.g. for guidance with a `questionGuidance` method we would use:
     ```
     local guidance(isProxy) = (